 Fast ice is an important feature of the Antarctic coastline for a range of reasons, including that it provides foraging and breeding habitat for Emperor penguins.

 Many Antarctic stations are situated within bays that seasonally-covered by fast ice, so any changes in its coverage can affect polar navigation and base resupply.

 It also plays a crucially important role in the global climate system, because it is associated with the formation of large areas of ice-free ocean called ‘polynyas’, where freezing Antarctic winds drive about 15% of the formation of fresh sea ice.

-Remote sensing specialist, Dr Alex Fraser, says work on the database took about six years, and involved a multi-national team from Australia, Japan, England, Germany and the United States.
+Dr Alex Fraser, a remote sensing specialist formerly with the Antarctic Gateway Partnership and now with the AAPP, says work on the database took about six years, and involved a multi-national team from Australia, Japan, England, Germany and the United States.